 Ideally, we’d all keep perfect records all year long.
 By January 31, our tax documents would be in order, and we’d start working on taxes with weeks or months to spare.

 However, in the real world, it doesn’t always work that way.
-We get busy and next thing we know, we’re staring at the filing deadline (April 18 for TY 2016).
+We get busy, and the next thing we know, we’re staring at the filing deadline (April 18 for TY 2012).

-But, never fear!
-Here are 5 last-minute tips to help you beating the tax filing deadline.
+But never fear!
+Here are five last-minute tips to help you beat the tax filing deadline.

 Make a list of questions and information you’re looking for